When it comes to the question of whether you really need an accountant if you’re self-employed, it seems to me that there are two very clear camps.

 An accountant charges more for someone with messy books simply because it takes more time to prepare the information needed for filing a tax return.

-If you have stayed on top of things then using an accountant may be cheaper than you think,
+If you have stayed on top of things or use something like Quickbooks, then using an accountant may be cheaper than you think,

 How much Does it Cost to Hire an Accountant if You’re Self Employed?

 That’s hard to answer.
 There are figures all over the internet starting from £50 up to several hundreds.